destinyae/apps/kiosk/docs/creating_a_rule_guide.md

         policy::add_rule(Rule {}, policy, cap, Config { start_time })
     }

-    /// Pass in the Clock and prove that current time value is higher
+    /// Pass in the Clock and prove that the current time value is higher
     /// than the `start_time`
     public fun confirm_time<T>(
         policy: &TransferPolicy<T>,